CraigRodrigues/youtube-clone/README.md

 1. Use [Postman](https://www.getpostman.com/) to test your API key and queries before you begin coding. **Be sure that you can actually get data in Postman first!**
 1. Read over the code in this repo and see how it works with the fake data provided.
 1. Add comments to the code explaining how every part works to show that you know what is going on
 1. Copy and paste the below into a `config.js` file in your folder.
-Make sure it is ignored by git.
+Make sure it is ignored by git and loaded into your page correctly!

 ```javascript
 // your youtube API key will live here